Williams FW44: Design and development

 The FW44 was first revealed on 15 February 2022 with a shakedown at Silverstone Circuit.
 Both Albon and Latifi drove the car.
 On the same day, Williams launched their new livery for 2022 which was a darker blue design compared to the previous predominantly white cars.

 With 2022 featuring new technical regulations, the FW44 is a significantly different design to the FW43.
 With a notably tight design around the sidepod radiators, aerodynamics from the front pushing air to the floor which will be generating ground effect.
 The FW44 once again utilised Mercedes AMG engines, however it is the first Williams to also utilise their gearbox.

 During the first rounds of the season, paint was gradually removed from the FW44 to save weight.
-Discussions about removing the paint entirely happened, however did not materialise due to the marketing and sponsorship requirements of the team.
+Discussions about removing the paint happened, however it did not materialise due to the marketing and sponsorship requirements of the team.

 At the British Grand Prix, a major update for the FW44 was revealed with a new floor, sidepod design and rear wing.
 The design was similar to that of the Red Bull.
 At the following Grand Prix in Austria, Williams added further revisions to the front suspension of the FW44.